Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Numerical results

-Here, $\alpha_0=-\alpha_1$ and $\alpha_j$ are parameters to be determined from numerical fitting with the calculated data.
-The solid curve in Fig.~\ref{fig:e_scaling} is thus obtained $\Phi_{\rm fit}(x)$ and it well agrees with the data (variance of residuals $\chi^2= O(10^{-3}$)).
-We note that it is not so trivial to have a successful scaling plot over a wide range of interaction strength where $\Phi(x)$ does not have a simple Taylor expansion with a small order in $x$.
-However, such a non-trivial scaling has been often examined in classical statistical models for the Casimir effect~\cite{FdG1978,Garcia1999,Fukuto2005,Hertlein2008, Hucht2007,Vasilyev2009,Gambassi2009,Hucht2011,Hasenbush2012,Krech,Gambassi2009review}, and we will later discuss an analogy between our study and these previous works.
+where $\alpha_0=-\alpha_1$ and $\alpha_j$ are parameters to be determined from numerical fitting with the calculated data (see Appendix~\ref{appB} for details).
+The solid curve in Fig.~\ref{fig:e_scaling} is the fitting function $\Phi_{\rm fit}(x)$ and it well agrees with the data (variance of residuals $\chi^2= O(10^{-3}$)).

 Once the scaling function has been obtained, we can find the universal scaling of the orbital magnetization $M=-\partial \varepsilon/\partial B =(1/2l_B^{3})\partial (\Phi l_B^{-3})/\partial l_B$ with suppressing the non-universal correction term near the QCP for sufficiently large $l_B$,